deejaygraham/no-solid-evidence/outline.md

 Modularity

-it's hard

-SOLID is often misapplied and misunderstood, even when the advice is clear.
-DRY
-Dependency injection

-Cohesion and Coupling begin with CO
- Make code more understandable., easier to change

-Allow multiple implementations?

-Unfortunately, a lot of people say this then can only remember SINGLE responsibility

-Guiding principles for achieving simplicity in your code.

-Object oriented programming (from early 2000s ) so maybe not so appropriate now with the wrold doing javascript?

-Interaction with each other - therefore be careful of using too much spreading out.

-Text book definitions

-Really about two things if anythign - cohesion and coupling.
-Define Cohesion and Coupling - Connascence

-S _ No huge classes or code files
-O - horrible code - encourages hierarchies of code
 L - very confusing - not really what we want
-I - Cohesion
-D -

-Single responsibility principle A class or function should only have a single responsibility, that is, only changes to one part of the software's specification should be able to affect the specification of the class.
-Open–closed principle[7] "Software entities ... should be open for extension, but closed for modification."
-Liskov substitution principle[8] "Objects in a program should be replaceable with instances of their subtypes without altering the correctness of that program."
-See also design by contract.
-Interface segregation principle[9] "Many client-specific interfaces are better than one general-purpose interface."[4]
-Dependency inversion principle[10] One should "depend upon abstractions, [not] concretions."[4]

-How easy is this code to change or throw away?

-All care about writing good software

-This started out as a rant to colleagues, converted it into a haiku on twitter, then Sam asked me to try making it into a talk.
-I will try not to be the old guy shouting at clouds.

-Maybe not for simple console applications and tools but for stuff we want to be around for a while, libraries, apps, products we want to be able to continue to work with them easily into the future without them becoming a mess.

-Doing that requires experience and discipline and, since programming is more art and craft than science, we need heuristics to guide us.
-Medicine and civil engineering are older professions and have more grounding in the real world.
-If you don't build a bridge correctly you find out pretty quickly.
-Or your patient dies.
-If you add a line of code in the wrong place, you may not find out for a long time and have people following your choice to build up a set of code that becomes unmaintainable.

-Mention agile manifesto, uncovering working software.
-"We are uncovering better ways of developing software by doing it and helping others do it."

-In programming we have heuristics like "goto considered harmful", On the criteria to be used in decomposing systems into modules - Dave L Parnas, Liskov "data abstraction".

-Where did SOLID come from ?

-DRY - Copied stuff is not as bad as the wrong abstraction

-SOLID

-S - Single Responsiblity

-This principle was described in the work of Tom DeMarco¹ and Meilir Page-Jones².
-They called it "cohesion".
-They defined cohesion as the functional relatedness of the elements of a module.
-“Each software module has one, and only one, reason to change” Not a single responsibility.

-O - Open Closed

-Bertrand Meyer made this principle famous in the 1980s, which appeared in his book Object-Oriented Software Construction³.
-Unfortunately, Bob Martin took his justification for this principle.
-But reading the original text, Meyer is not talking about this at all, he is talking about published interfaces.
-COM IUnknown, etc. Windows interfaces public API that cannot change Windows - Raymond Chen
-Software systems be designed to allow the behavior of those systems to be changed by adding new code, rather than changing existing code.

-Make software easy to extend to new behaviour without having to make lots of changes to existing code.
-Good principle.
-But not backed up by the justification.
-Also in tension with YAGNI principle.

-IUIFramework2 and IUIFramework
-Extend what the module does without changing the base implementation.
-Which is usually achieved through an inheritance hierarchy, programming to an interface or duck typing.

 L - Liskov Substitution principle - examples completely wrong.
 Implies inheritance or duck typing at least.